Statistical properties of eigenvalues of Laplace-Beltrami operators: Proofs

 \subsection{Proof of Theorem \ref{finite_theorem}}

-\lbl{proof_finite_theorem} The following conclusion is not difficult to prove.
+\lbl{proof_finite_theorem} The following conclusion is based on the fact that $\mathcal{P}_n(m)$ and $\mathcal{P}_n(m)'$ have asymptotically the same size, and is not difficult to prove.
 We skip its proof. \begin{lemma}\lbl{Carnige} Review the notation in Theorem \ref{finite_theorem}.
 Assume, under $\ml{P}_n(m)$, $\frac{1}{n}(k_1, \cdots, k_m)$ converges weakly to the uniform distribution on $\Delta$ as $n\to\infty$.
 Then the same convergence also holds true under $\ml{P}_n(m)'$. \end{lemma}